Content of this article:

 - Attack Speed Breakpoints

-Attack Speed in Diablo III is a stat that determines how fast you can use different skills.
+Attack Speed in Diablo 3 is a stat that determines how fast you can use different skills.
 It only affects skills that have a casting animation.
 You can check if particular skill has a casting animation by attempting to use it while moving.
 Skills with animation will make your character stop moving and wave their weapon around, while those without casting animation will just go off.
 You can see your current Attack Speed in Offense section of Details sheet accessible through your inventory, under "Attacks Per Second" (APS).

 Your APS is calculated based on your weapon and your Increased Attack Speed (IAS) stat, that you can get from gear, skills, passives and various buffs.